Hayden Panettiere says relinquishing custody of her daughter was ‘heartbreaking’

 “At first it was not because it wasn’t a discussion,” Panettiere said in response.
 “If [Klitschko] had come to me and said I think because of where you’re at right now and the struggles that you’re having it would be good for her to be over here with me for a while, to which, if I had probably had enough of a conversation, I would’ve said okay that makes sense, I get it, I’ll come there to visit and stuff like that.”

-However, according to Panettiere, because of the way the situation actually played out, it was “very upsetting”.
+However, Panettiere says that because of the way the situation actually played out, it was “very upsetting”.

 “I mean, it was the worst, signing those papers, it was like the most heartbreaking thing I’ve ever had to do in my life,” the 33 year old said, before clarifying that the papers were to give the former pro boxer, 46, full custody.